vercel/next.js/docs/basic-features/image-optimization.md

 ## Configuration

-If you want to configure Image Optimization you can do so by using `images` in `next.config.js`.
+You can configure Image Optimization by using the `images` property in `next.config.js`.

 ### Sizes

-You can specify which size widths you wish to allow using the `sizes` property.
-Since images will maintain aspect ratio using the `width` and `height` of the source image, there is no need to specify height, only the width.
+You can specify a list of image widths to allow using the `sizes` property.
+Since images maintain their aspect ratio using the `width` and `height` attributes of the source image, there is no need to specify height in `next.config.js` – only the width.
 You can think of these as breakpoints.

 ```js
 module.exports = {